cloudmesh-community/sp20-516-240/chapter/ai-google-storage.md

 :o2: and image folded needs to contain the images

-:o2: bobtex refernces need to be introduced in the images
+:o2: bibtex refernces need to be introduced in the images

 :o2: please see our explanations we gave and watch our videos on thsi, look at notation.md where we gave proper examples!